 Recently my wife started looking around Pinterest and noticed a balloon frog.
-Several day’s later she was looking around my sites when she saw the same picture of the frog.
-Apparently, some Pinterest user like the picture and pinned it to their account.
+Several days later, she looked around my sites when she saw the same picture of the frog.
+Some Pinterest users like the image and pin it to their accounts.

-Now, it’s no big deal when it happens, blogger have linked to images for years and many will address and give credit to the origins from witch the image came.
+Now, it’s no big deal when it happens, bloggers have linked to images for years, and many will address and give credit to the origins from which the image came.

 Pinterest is the wild west of picture stealing.
 You see too many images to be created.
-My frog and other images are up there multiple time with no mention of who did the work.
+My frog and other photos are up there multiple times with no mention of who did the work.

-Bring on those high definition devices with all those pixels.
-You’re just making it easier for readers to see my URL strategy placed on the image that you so baddy want to use.
+Bring on those high-definition devices with all those pixels.
+You’re just making it easier for readers to see my URL strategy placed on the image that you so badly want to use.

 So you can choose to lead the pack and advance with caution, reducing risk and profit, or keep advancing learning, building, and breaking new ground.
 Your advances will create leaders in your wake.